anjireddy-kata/my-docs/microservice-granularity.md

 **Bounded Context:** Use bounded contexts from DDD to define clear boundaries within your domain.
 Ensure each microservice operates within its own bounded context.
 Each microservice should represent a single business capability.

 **Single Responsibility Principle**: The functionality offered by a microservice should be Single Purpose and Highly Cohesive.
 Ensure each microservice has a single, well-defined responsibility.
-Avoid combining multiple unrelated responsibilities into a single service.
+Avoid combining multiple responsibilities into a single service.

+**Service-to-Service Communication**: Minimize the number of interactions and dependencies between microservices.
+Excessive communication can indicate that services are too granular and should be combined.

+**Scalability, Performance, and Load**: Identify components that need to scale independently.Services that require different scaling characteristics should be separated.
+Consider the impact of network latency and inter-service communication on performance.
+Ensure that splitting services does not introduce significant performance bottlenecks.
+Ensure that the load can be evenly distributed across services.
+Services with disproportionate load can indicate improper granularity.

+**Team Autonomy**: Align microservices with the structure of your development teams.
+Ensure that a team can fully own and manage a microservice without excessive dependencies on other teams.

+**Data Ownership and Management**: Each microservice should own its data.
+Avoid shared databases across microservices to maintain loose coupling and independent scalability.
+If two services frequently need the same data, reconsider the boundaries to optimize data flow.

+**Technical Constraints and Complexity**: Avoid making services too small, which can lead to excessive complexity in managing inter-service communication and dependencies.
+Strike a balance between simplicity and maintainability.
+Consider technology constraints and the feasibility of managing multiple microservices.
+Use tools and platforms that support your microservice architecture effectively.